 - After you toggle the settings with the space bar or the return key, if you click tab to try and go to the next switch or link, focus reverts to the Privacy Settings heading and you have to tab back through the components to get back to where you were.

 - The Usercentrics link doesn’t have anything to identify it as a link.
-(I’d hide this if I used it, but as it is, that would be an accessibility issue.)

 - When you click an info button in the categories, it shifts to the services tab and visually scrolls to the service you selected, but it doesn’t set keyboard focus there, so a screen reader starts reading at the top of the services tab panel, not on the service that someone wanted more information on.